 And don’t forget to use your positive feedback and testimonials to your advantage.
 Add them to your website, your email signature.
-Take screen shots of any that are on social media so that you can use them as ‘social proof’ for potential clients who are wavering.
+Take screenshots of any that are on social media so that you can use them as ‘social proof’ for potential clients who are wavering.

-My final thought in all of this is that these are just small, cheap (if not free) ways which have helped me but I know that they are not the answer to the issue.
-I am currently spending time on working out what makes me shy and learning skills and developing tools to help me in these situations.
+My final thought in all of this is that these are just small, cheap (if not free) ways that have helped me but I know that they are not the answer to the issue.
+I am currently spending time working out what makes me shy and learning skills and developing tools to help me in these situations.

-If you struggle with shyness or are an introvert then connect with me in anyway which is comfortable for you and let’s see if we can help each other.
+If you struggle with shyness or are an introvert then connect with me in any way which is comfortable for you and let’s see if we can help each other.